ErpNetDocs/tech/modules/crm/sales/price-types.md

 **Price types** are used to set additional priority conditions for the prices.

-5 is the highest priority level that can be selected in the Priority field of the price.
+5 is the highest priority level that can be selected in the *Priority* field of the price.
 To add an additional higher priority, a price type must be defined and selected as a price type of the price.
-Priorities among the different price types are set by filling a number in the Ordinal position field in the definition of the price type – the lower the number, the higher the priority.
+Priorities among the different price types are set by filling a number in the ordinal position field in the definition of the price type – the lower the number, the higher the priority.

 **Price types add additional priority under the following algorithm:**